SamWiIIiams/remote-file-browser/DesignDoc.md

 - bcrypt: For hashing and comparing passwords
 - ExpressJS: Framework for making simple and lightweight web service and RESTful API
+- express.static: middleware for serving static assets

 #### Endpoints

 - /login: POST request that receives the username and password in the body. finds the username, hashes the password, and compares it with the stored password
     - if the username does not exist, returns an error with an error response
     - if the password hashes do not match, returns an error response
+- /login: GET request that is used to check whether a user is logged in upon first navigating to or refreshing the app.
+    - If the request does not contain a valid session cookie, will return an error.
+Frontend will redirect to login page.
 - /getDirectory: GET request that receives the path denoted in the url in the body and returns the directory information in its response
-    - if the user is not authenticated, returns an error response
+    - if the request does not contain a valid cookie, returns an error response
     - if the directory does not exist, returns an error response

 ### Nginx reverse proxy